Isawan/Stabilizer/README.txt

-Firstly I'm aware I spelt stabilizer wrong in the folder name, but it works so I won't be trying to change that.
 I'm assuming your using linux but I'm sure you can adapt it to other OSes.
 So make sure you have the dependencies installed, I think this is sufficient: numpy